Skip to main content

 What could happen in the future?

-• Climate change is projected to have mixed impacts on the breeding and non-breeding numbers and distributions of waterbird species in the UK, with protected areas likely to continue to support internationally important populations and assemblages.
+• Climate change is projected to have mixed impacts on the breeding and non-breeding numbers and distributions of seabird and waterbird species in the UK and Ireland.
+Recent studies highlight the value of protected area networks in supporting resilience of species as they respond to climate change.

 CONFIDENCE LEVEL